 - Lack of focus: Due to the lack of defined roles and responsibilities, team members can easily lose focus on the most important tasks and objectives.

 - Can quickly become complex: Its highly visual format can run into limitations once projects get too complex and can eventually lead to confusion rather than clarity.

 - Can run over schedule: The lack of timing parameters is one of the biggest limitations on Kanban board and methods.

 Kanban is suitable for:

 - Project with clearer objectives and smaller team but need flexibility and adaptability in project delivery process.

 8. Hybrid methodology

 As the name would suggest, Hybrid methodologies are a combination of traditional and iterative methodologies.
-Rather than a specific methodology, hybrids are very much the mashup of methodologies that have the central goal of applying approaches that achieve the best results for the specific context, client and project.
-The idea is to get the best of both worlds, letting projects have the flexibility to adapt to changes but also the structure to imbue some confidence and security in the project’s success.
+Rather than a specific methodology, hybrids are the mashup of methodologies.
+They central goal of applying approaches that achieve the best results for the specific context, client, and project.
+The idea is to get the best of both worlds, allowing projects the flexibility to adapt to changes and the structure to imbue confidence and security in the project’s success.